 About Dr. Kristin Neff

-Kristin studied communications as an undergraduate at the University of California at Los Angeles (B.A., 1988).
-She did her graduate work at University of California at Berkeley (Ph.D., 1997), studying moral development with Dr. Elliot Turiel.
+Kristin studied communications as an undergraduate at the University of California at Los Angeles.
+She did her graduate work at University of California at Berkeley, studying moral development with Dr. Elliot Turiel.
 Her dissertation research was conducted in Mysore, India, where she examined children’s moral reasoning.
 She then spent two years of post-doctoral study with Dr. Susan Harter at Denver University, studying issues of authenticity and self-concept development.
-Her current position at the University of Texas at Austin started in 1999, and she was promoted to Associate Professor in 2006.
+She is currently and Associate Professor at the University of Texas at Austin.

 In addition to her pioneering research into self-compassion, she has developed an 8-week program to teach self-compassion skills.
 The program, co-created with her colleague Chris Germer, affiliated with Harvard Medical School, is called Mindful Self-Compassion.
 Her book, Self-Compassion, was published by William Morrow in April, 2011.